fullboar/mediator-agent/README.md

 </p>
 <br>

 This repo contains a [Mediator](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0046-mediators-and-relays/README.md) Agent for usage with [Hyperledger Aries and DIDComm v1 agents](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0004-agents).
-It is built using [Aries Framework JavaScript](https://github.com/hyperledger/aries-framework-javascript).
+It is built using [Credo-ts](https://github.com/openwallet-foundation/credo-ts).

 Why should you use this mediator?